Accessibility Plan Development

 Accessibility Plan Timeline

-- A draft of the Accessibility Plan will be created once public consultation opportunities have closed, beginning in summer 2023.
+A draft of the TNRD Accessibility Plan will be created once public engagement opportunities have closed and feedback has been provided by the TNRD Accessibility Committee.

 Kamloops, BC – April 20, 2023 – The Thompson-Nicola Regional District (TNRD) is requesting volunteers to participate in the new Accessibility Advisory Committee, to help guide the creation of the TNRD’s Accessibility Plan.
 As required in the Accessible British Columbia Regulation under the Accessible BC Act, all local governments in B.C. must develop an Accessibility